FastRobot/chef_aws_demo/Readme.md

 Go to the AWS cloudformation console in any region and build a stack from the included Chef-Server-Workstation.template.

+Fill out all the parameters.

+On the final launch page, don't forget to OK the creation of IAM roles via the checkbox at the bottom.

 Find the public hostname or IP of the ChefWorkstation machine and ssh into it as user ubuntu, using the key you specified when you created the above stack